 On Thursday, Nov.
 21, bankers and Wisconsin banks from across the state received awards or certificates from the Wisconsin Bankers Foundation (WBF) in recognition of their efforts to educate the customers and community during the 2018-2019 fiscal year.
 The awards were presented during a special breakfast held in conjunction with the WBA LEAD360 Conference in Wisconsin Dells.

 The WBF Excellence in Financial Education awards honor banks and individual bankers for their dedication to promoting financial education in Wisconsin.
-This year, a total of nearly 500 bankers from across the state reported over 1,600 personal finance presentations.
-Those volunteer bankers educated nearly 39,500 consumers of all ages about the importance of saving and budgeting, how to use credit responsibly, the ins and outs of obtaining a home mortgage or car loan, and many more financial topics.
-In the month of April alone, in conjunction with Teach Children to Save Day, bankers from over 30 institutions reported nearly 300 presentations that reached nearly 9,000 students.
+This year, a total of over 460 bankers from across the state reported nearly 1,850 personal finance presentations.
+Those volunteer bankers educated nearly 33,500 consumers of all ages about the importance of saving and budgeting, how to use credit responsibly, the ins and outs of obtaining a home mortgage or car loan, and many more financial topics.

 This year's top winners include:

 Banker of the Year Award

 Wisconsin Teach Children to Save Day Award

 For the first time ever, the Financial Education Innovation Award was given to not one, but two banks!
 This award recognizes a bank or individual banker who contributed a new or innovative approach to financial education, or has exhibited exemplary dedication to expanding financial education in their community.

 The Bank of Prairie du Sac and The Stephenson National Bank & Trust (SNBT), Marinette, both were honored for their efforts.